The End? Can’t keep silent

 In John’s vision, a mighty angel comes down from heaven, standing with one foot on the earth and one on the seas (sovereign over land and sea, refer 8:7-8).
 He was clothed in white, his face shone as the sun, and he had a rainbow around his head, his feet were like fire, and his voice like a lion.
 John describes the Angel as Jesus himself (compare 10:1-3 with 1:15-18; 4:3).

-The Angel had a little scroll in his right hand (compare 10:2 with 5:7), and when he spoke there were seven thunders.
+The Angel had a little scroll in his right hand (compare 10:2 with 5:7), and when he spoke, there were seven thunders.
 But when John wanted to record these seven thunders, like the previous seven seals and seven trumpets, the Angel prevented him and then raised his hand and vowed to God “that there should be delay no longer” (10:6).
 This scene is a powerful allusion to Daniel 12 – a vision about the end, where the wicked will grow more wicked and the righteous will grow more righteous.

-John was commanded to take this scroll, and to eat it – compare this to a similar command given to the prophet Ezekiel, with the following charge: “all My words that I shall speak to you receive in your heart, and hear with your ears.”
+John was commanded to take this scroll and to eat it – compare this to a similar command given to the prophet Ezekiel, with the following charge: “All My words that I shall speak to you receive in your heart, and hear with your ears.”
 (Ezekiel 2:10-3:2, 10).
-As John ate, it tasted “sweet as honey” but his “stomach became bitter” (10:9-10; compare Jeremiah 15:16 and Ezekiel 3:3).
+As John ate, it tasted “sweet as honey”, but his “stomach became bitter” (10:9-10; compare Jeremiah 15:16 and Ezekiel 3:3).
 Then John is sent to “prophesy about many peoples and nations and languages and kings” similar to the commission given to God’s prophets and apostles (compare 10:11 with Isaiah 6; Jeremiah 1; Ezekiel 3; Acts 1:8; 9:15).

 Quick links to full THE END Revelation Series posts